If you’re looking for an easy quilt pattern, you’ll love these simple projects that are perfect for beginning quilters.

 This collection of Free Easy Quilt Patterns Perfect for the Beginner Quilter is guaranteed to get you excited about quilting!

 These easy quilt patterns for beginners will be the perfect way to get started with quilting.
-The best part of this easy quilt pattern roundup is the many of these quilt patterns include step by step tutorials with photos to help you sew your quilt.
+The best part of this easy quilt pattern roundup is that many of these quilt patterns include step-by-step tutorials with photos to help you sew your quilt.
 Several even include free pdf quilting patterns to print.

 What Makes a Quilt Pattern Perfect for a Beginner?

 If you are just beginning to dabble in quilting, there are a few things I recommend looking for in a quilt pattern:

 - Quilts Patterns with straight-forward, simple piecing.
 Look for patterns that are easy to assemble and use simple basic shapes such as large squares or rectangles.
 In my opinion, your first couple of quilting projects should be quick and easy to ensure you finish them and build up your “quilting confidence”

 - Precuts.
 Another suggestion for a beginner quilting pattern is one that is made using precuts. (keep reading to learn more about precut fabrics.)

 Many of the quilt patterns I am sharing are designed to use precut fabric (my favorite way to quilt.)
 Precuts come in various shapes (fat quarter, layer cake, jelly roll or charm pack.)

 I personally love using precuts as they can cut your cutting and prep time in half!

 Plus a selection of precuts allows you to include so many different patterns of fabric that you might not have been able to afford if you were using yardage.